dstuemk/crazyflie-clients-python/docs/functional-areas/cfloader.md

 ## Programming Crazyflie from firmware projects

-When developing with the Crazyflie firmware projects, either [crazyflie-firmware](https://github.com/bitcraze/crazyflie-firmware) or [crazyflie2-nrf-firmware](https://github.com/bitcraze/crazyflie2-nrf-firmware) you can flash your current build with the [STM install instructions](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/building-and-flashing/build/#flashing) or the [NRF install instructions](https://www.bitcraze.io/documentation/repository/crazyflie2-nrf-firmware/master/build/build/)
+When developping with the Crazyflie firmware projects, either [crazyflie-firmware](https://github.com/bitcraze/crazyflie-firmware) or [crazyflie2-nrf-firmware](https://github.com/bitcraze/crazyflie2-nrf-firmware) you can flash your current build with:

+    make cload

+If you want the Crazyflie to restart automatically in bootloader mode you can enable the warmboot mode.
+To do so, edit the file
+\'tool/make/config.mk\' and add the address of your Crazyflie:

+    CLOAD_CMDS = -w radio://0/80/250K/E7E7E7E7E7

+After this, \'make cload\' will restart the Crazyflie in bootlader mode, flash it and restart it with the new firmware.

+In warmboot mode the bootloader is launched using a random address.
+This means that multiple Crazyflie can be programmed at the same time without collision.

+**Warning:** If the flashing operation fails or if the firmware has a bug, it may be impossible to warmboot.
+In that case start the bootloader manually and disable warmboot temporarly by programming with:

+    make cload CLOAD_CMDS=

 ---